Open-Sorcerer/Lunar/README.md

 - Integration with popular Solana dApps

 Join us in making the transition to Eclipse as smooth as possible for everyone!

----

-Lunar: Your gateway to Eclipse - Simple, Secure, Seamless.